 The fight for Independence, as every popular armed movement, involved the entire population.
-Women participated actively, not only accompanying and taking care of the men, feeding and caring for them, but also as spies and couriers.
-There were also those who took up arms.
+Women participated actively, not only accompanying and taking care of the men, feeding and caring for them but also as spies and couriers.
+Some took up arms.
 They were also spoils of war, raped, imprisoned, or executed, to subdue the insurgents.

 Nevertheless, some women managed to transcend from their time, in a world of men.
 In the Insurgency, the names of Josefa Ortiz, Leona Vicario, or Güera Rodríguez were consigned from the first chroniclers of this revolutionary process.
 On the other hand, during the Revolution, the anonymous collective of female soldiers transcended, more than individual names.

 When the war began, the women decided to participate as members of their community in the events.
 Those who opted for the insurgency commanded a small army, were nurses or spies.
 In the fight for independence, the insurgency had in its ranks notable women who were denounced, persecuted, and, in most cases, imprisoned.